-What toddler hasn’t thrown meals onto the floor that their mother lovingly prepared — over and over again?
+After all, what toddler hasn’t thrown meals onto the floor that their mother has lovingly prepared – over and over again?

-Or who doesn’t have a toddler who seems to eat next to nothing for days on end and on other days seems to not want to stop?
+And, who doesn’t have a toddler who seems to eat next to nothing for days on end, yet on other days, doesn’t stop eating?

-Naturally, all these things can make a parent worry if their toddler is getting all the nutrients he needs.
+Naturally, all these things can make a parent worry if their toddler is getting all the nutrients he or she needs.

-#1: Infant and Toddler Formulas Look Very Similar… For A Reason
+#1: Infant Formula and Toddler Formula Looks Very Similar… For A Reason

-You don’t have to travel far to find shelves stacked full of powdered formula products.
+You don’t have to travel far to find shelves stacked full of powdered milk formula products.
 Some formulas are made for babies under the age of 12 months.
-These are called infant formulas and are designed as a breastmilk substitute for babies who are not breastfed.
+These are called infant formulas and are designed as a breast milk substitute for babies who are not breastfed.

-There is a reason they are made to look identical, if you read on, you will understand why in point 7.
+There’s a reason why infant formula and toddler formulas are made to look identical – you’ll understand why in point 7.

-#2: Research Is Seriously Lacking Behind The Claims That Formula Companies Make
+#2: Research Is Seriously Lacking Behind The Claims Formula Companies Make

-Formula companies make claims about their product.
-A recent trip to my local supermarket revealed that 3 different brands of formula claimed to:
+Formula companies make claims about their product in order to get sales.
+A recent trip to my local supermarket revealed three different brands of powdered milk formula claimed:

 - “Nutritionally supporting your child’s immune system and brain development.”